Google CodeJam 2022 – Qualification – 1. Punched Cards

 Output

-, where x is the test case number (starting from 1).
+For each test case, output one line containing Case #x:, where x is the test case number (starting from 1).
 Then, output (2⋅R)+1 additional lines with the ASCII art drawing of a punched card with R rows and C columns.

 Limits